huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 data will be sent on that stream.

 Therefore, a single client initiated DNS transaction consumes a single stream.
-This means that the
-client's first query occurs on QUIC stream 4, the second on 8, and so on.
+This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.

 ### Server Initiated Transactions

-There are planned traffic patterns in which a server sends unsolicited queries to a client, such as for example PUSH messages defined in [@?I-D.ietf-dnssd-push].
+There are planned traffic patterns in which a server sends unsolicited queries to a client, such as for example PUSH messages defined in {{?I-D.ietf-dnssd-push}}.
 These occur when a client subscribes to changes for a particular DNS RRset or resource record type.
-When a PUSH server wishes to send such updates it MUST select the next available server initiated bidirectional stream, in conformance with [@!I-D.ietf-quic-transport].
+When a PUSH server wishes to send such updates it MUST select the next available server initiated bidirectional stream, in conformance with {{!I-D.ietf-quic-transport}}.

 The server MUST send the DNS query over the selected stream, and MUST indicate through the STREAM FIN mechanism that no further data will be sent on